bave8672/starnode/README.md

 }, 0);
 ```

 This will generate a new document element along with empty <head> and <body> tags.
-Any code that runs immediately afterwards must be placed inside a timeout funcnction as the page loads asynchronously.
+Any code that runs immediately afterwards must be placed inside a timeout function as the page loads asynchronously.

 Warning: use with caution.
 This feature is experimental and only appears to work in Chrome.